hat-cell/yupuyao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<br>**I am looking for a PhD position in 2026, and I am also open to seeking an online research assistant position at any time.**
+<br>**I am looking for a PhD position in 2026, and also open to seeking an online research assistant position at any time.**

 Hi, I am Yupu Yao, a second year undergraduate student in University of Electronic Science and Technology of China (UESTC).
 Thank you for visiting my homepage.